m2osw/sitter/plugins/sitter_scripts/README.md

 At this time we expect scripts installed in that directory to be named by following this convention:

-* Start the name with `watch_`
+* Start the name with `sitter_`
-* Follow with the name of your project, for example, the firewall plugin uses `firewall_`
+* Follow with the name of your project, for example, the firewall plugin uses `sitter_firewall_...`
-* Continue with the name of the object the script verifies for the `snapwatchdog` daemon.
-For example, the firewall plugin test checks the fail2ban client script that could derail (run using 100% of the CPU) so this section of the name is `fail2ban_client`.
+* Continue with the name of the object the script verifies for the Sitter daemon.
+For example, the firewall plugin test checks the fail2ban client script that could derail (run using 100% of the CPU) so the full name is `sitter_firewall_fail2ban_client`.

 Although the name can really be anything, we suggest to follow this convention to ensure unicity of each script name.